Girls Season 6 Episode 6 Recap Full Disclosure

 Hannah’s debating whether or not to tell the father of her unborn child with her dad.
 Her dad’s partner, Keith, however, mentions that as a sperm donor, he would’ve liked to be aware of the child and the child’s life.
 Hannah’s dad is supportive; Keith, on the other hand, is a voice of reason.

-Marnie’s gig at the club in Jersey was canceled, only because of Desi.
-Marnie’s mom, however, is going to make her do this.
+Marnie’s gig at the club in Jersey was cancelled, only because of Desi.
+Marnie’s mum, however, is going to make her do this.
 She has no choice.
-And her mom’s going to be her backup.
+And her mum’s going to be her backup.

 Elijah has a job!
 He works at Bendel’s, at the glove counter, and he’s running lines with his coworker.
 Here’s all you need to know about this: both of them are bad actors.
 Very bad.
 I’m guessing that’s the point but it is hard to tell with this show, it really is